Preference: Economics

+Risk preference

+Risk preference is defined as how much risk a person is prepared to accept based on the expected utility or pleasure of the outcome.

+Risk tolerance is a critical component of personal financial planning, that is, risk preference.

+In psychology, risk preference is occasionally characterised as the proclivity to engage in a behaviour or activity that is advantageous but may involve some potential loss, such as substance abuse or criminal action that may bring significant bodily and mental harm to the individual.

+In economics, risk preference refers to a proclivity to engage in behaviours or activities that entail greater variance returns, regardless of whether they be gains or losses, and are frequently associated with monetary rewards involving lotteries.

+There are two different traditions of measuring preference for risk, the revealed and stated preference traditions, which coexist in psychology, and to some extent in economics as well.

+Risk preference evaluated from stated preferences emerges as a concept with significant temporal stability, but revealed preference measures do not.

 Relation to desires

 Preferences and desires are two closely related notions: they are both conative states that determine our behavior.
 The difference between the two is that desires are directed at one object while preferences concern a comparison between two alternatives, of which one is preferred to the other.
 The focus on preferences instead of desires is very common in the field of decision theory.
 It has been argued that desire is the more fundamental notion and that preferences are to be defined in terms of desires.
 For this to work, desire has to be understood as involving a degree or intensity.
 Given this assumption, a preference can be defined as a comparison of two desires.
 That Nadia prefers tea over coffee, for example, just means that her desire for tea is stronger than her desire for coffee.
 One argument for this approach is due to considerations of parsimony: a great number of preferences can be derived from a very small number of desires.
 One objection to this theory is that our introspective access is much more immediate in cases of preferences than in cases of desires.
 So it is usually much easier for us to know which of two options we prefer than to know the degree with which we desire a particular object.
 This consideration has been used to suggest that maybe preference, and not desire, is the more fundamental notion.